5

 Civilians have friends.
 Intelligence officers have assets.
 So when spy agencies need information about foreign countries they circle carefully looking for the right person, a loyal partner, someone who’d want to work with the Americans - even if the target doesn’t know it quite yet.

-And between A to Z, there is M for Money.
-Effective, powerful, and simple, money has the power to motivate and smooth the rough edges of recruitment.
-It’s not the only driver, of course - some assets spy for ideology, others are coerced, many do it to bolster their ego - but in the multilingual world of international espionage, money talks.
+And in between A to Z, there is M for Money.
+Effective and simple, money has the power to motivate and smooth the rough edges of recruitment.
+It’s not the only driver, of course.
+For that, espionage operatives have a different acronym: MICE.
+In addition to Money, some assets spy for Ideology, others are Compromised or coerced, and many do it to bolster their Ego.

 “If the Russians or the Chinese recruit a CIA case officer or FBI agent… maybe $1 million per year, in that range,” said a former Western intelligence professional who spoke on condition of anonymity.

-“We would actually pay less for someone on their side.”
+The amount depends on the quality of intelligence though.
 An Afghanistan asset might only earn £200 to $2,000 a month for low-level or economic intelligence, while a senior Chinese Ministry of State Security officer or a Russian ex-KGB or Federal Security Service officer could command a minimum of $200,000 a year.

 Supply-and-demand economics apply, it seems, even to spies.